 Globe lights: These Christmas tree lights are round and come in many sizes.
 They look like balls of color on the tree, and while they have a softer glow than mini lights, the light they produce covers a larger area on the tree.

 Bubble lights: These retro lights stand straight up on the limbs of your Christmas tree.
-When the liquid tube on top of the light warms up, bubbles will float up and down inside the tube, resembling lava lamps.
+When the liquid tube on top of the light warms up, bubbles float up and down inside the tube, resembling lava lamps.

-Experiment with different lighting schemes until you find one you like -- it's okay to mix and match lights.
+Experiment with different lighting schemes until you find one you like -- it's OK to mix and match lights.
 For example, a background of white or clear lights can be highlighted with strands of colored lights that wrap the outer areas of the tree.

-Editor's Tip: Don't skimp on lights -- for every vertical foot of tree, you should use a strand of 100 lights.
+Editor's tip: Don't skimp on lights -- for every vertical foot of tree, you should use a strand of 100 lights.